 Did the sale of Kyle Walker to Manchester City, one half of their exciting partnership for club and country give Rose a different outlook?
 Perhaps.

 Or maybe Rose has just had a chance of heart.
-Even still, there are ways to handle your affairs and the left back has made a shocking error of judgment.
+Even still, there are ways to handle your affairs and the left back has made a shocking error of judgement.

 Betrayal of the fans’ trust